Free DIY Divorce Guide

 Step Action Timeline Tips

 1. Apply Submit via GOV.UK or post (Form D8, HMCTS, PO Box 12726, Harlow CM20 9QZ).
 Welsh forms available.
-Day 1 Online faster.
+Day 1 Online is faster.
 Joint apps need both signatures.

 2. Court Issues Court sends certificate; spouse notified.
 1–2 weeks Sole: Spouse responds in 14 days.

 5. Final Order Apply 6 weeks + 1 day after conditional order.
 6 weeks Marriage ends.
-Update records.
+Update your records.

 Finances & Property

-Divorce doesn’t settle finances.
+Divorce doesn't automatically settle finances.
 Options:

-• Financial Order: Court decides (£275, Form A).
+• Financial Order: Court decides if you can't agree (£313, Form A).

 • Pensions: Options include sharing, attachment, or earmarking.
 Consult MoneyHelper.